verovm/record-replay/research/README.md

 ## Unhashed substate vs. Hashed Substate
 Contract code in `Account` and initialization code in `TxMessage` are defined as `oneof` raw bytecode (i.e., unhashed) or Keccak256 code hash (i.e., hashed) in [substate.proto](./substate.proto).
-The main purpose of converting unhashed substates to hashed substates is to reduce the size of substates by replacing length bytecode to fixed size code hash.
+The main purpose of converting unhashed substates to hashed substates is to reduce the size of substates by replacing length bytecode with fixed-size code hash.